 Vegetarian Indian and Tibetan.
 Very good, very healthy.
 While vegan diets can be accommodated at the guest house where we will spend most of our time, the program is unable to guarantee accommodations for those with special food restrictions or severe food allergies.

 Cool at night, warm during the day, probably no rain.
 You will need a sweater or light jacket, but also clothes suitable for warm weather.

 Please note that this itinerary is tentative and is subject to change.

-Smith students who participate in the program must take the six introductory evening classes at Smith College as well as enroll in BUX 253 Indo-Tibetan Buddhist Philosophy and Hermeneutics, a three-credit January term course.
+Smith students who participate in the program must take the six introductory evening classes at Smith College as well as enroll in BUS 253 Indo-Tibetan Buddhist Philosophy and Hermeneutics, a four-credit interterm course.
 Five College students should check with their home institution or the program director for information about obtaining credit.

 While in residence at Sarnath, there will be daily lectures in Buddhist philosophy, close reading and discussion of important Buddhist treatises, hermeneutics and special lectures on such topics as Tibetan medicine, art, history and culture taught by the faculty and staff of the Central University of Tibetan Studies.
 Arrangements for language instruction can be made for any students who wish to pursue this.

 - HH the Dalai Lama, Freedom in Exile (Harper Perennial)

 - Stanley Wolpert, India (University of California Press)